 Sagi possesses vast and varied experience in commercial law, corporate law, mergers and acquisitions, intellectual property, and regulation.
-Sagi provides ongoing legal advice to a variety of corporations, particularly cooperative societies and partnerships.
+Sagi provides ongoing legal advice to a variety of corporations, particularly NPOs, cooperative societies and partnerships.

 Sagi advises the firm’s corporate clients on various aspects of commercial and corporate law, including commercial agreements, service agreements, loan and securities agreements, distribution, franchising, manufacturing, sale, and supply.
 In addition, Sagi provides legal opinions on a variety of regulatory issues, including antitrust, consumer protection, and tenders law.

 Sagi also represents clients in commercial transactions, joint ventures, mergers and acquisitions, and restructuring and financing arrangements.